by: Susan Gast / Author, Blogger at Beesville Books, Bored Boomers, and a Food Dehydrating Fanatic!

 But it's probably not going to be the next big jewelry trend unless the benefits outweigh the bold scent.

-Before I go, I recently wrote a post about making dehydrated food gifts.
-It's complete with ideas on baskets, cellophane, ribbons, and more!
+Before I go, here is a post I wrote about making dehydrated food gifts.
+It's complete with ideas on baskets, cellophane, ribbons, and more.

-It's a great way to share your dehydrated goodies.
+It's a great way to share your dehydrated goodies, not just at Christmas, but year 'round!

 Don't forget to get your free "Six Simple Steps" eBook where I share how to dehydrate food safely!